worron/ACYLS/README.md

-# Any Color You Like Simple
+# AnyColorYouLike Simple
 This is simplified fork of [ACYL by pobtott](http://gnome-look.org/content/show.php/?content=102435) highly customizable vector icon pack.

 ####Main goals
-* Rewrite code base with GTK3 and python3.
+* Rewrite code base with GTK3 and python3;
-* Rid of bash scripts and move all logic to python scripts.
+* Get rid of bash scripts and move all logic to python scripts;
 * Make scripts easy extensible.
-User should have easy way to add new filters, icon alternatives and other.
+User should have easy way to add new filters, icon alternatives and other;
 * New icons and filters.

 ####Screenshots